Ticket in. Shipped code out.

 The agent knows when to ask first.

-Every diff gets graded before merge.
-Green ships itself.
+Every diff gets an A-F quality grade before merge policy runs.
+High-grade green work can ship itself.
 Amber asks for a glance.
 Red sits in your inbox until you sign off.

 Small, isolated, fully tested.

-Card-generator graded green, no forbidden-glob matches, evaluator grade ≥ B, all CI checks green.
-Ships on those signals.
+Risk tier is green, no forbidden-glob matches, evaluator grade is B+ or better, and all CI checks are green.
+Ships only on those signals.

 - ·Copy edit on the marketing site